September 10, 2010

 3. Fireplace heaters

-fireplace-heater-1Fireplace heaters are another option to increase the efficiency of your fireplace.
+Fireplace heaters are another option to increase the efficiency of your fireplace.
 These are closed circuit heaters that take air from the room, circulate it through a chamber heated by the fire, and then release it back into the room as warm air.
 Since it is closed circuit, no smoke will be pouring into the room.

-4. Fireplace glass doors
+4. Fireplace Glass Doors

 Making an investment in fireplace glass doors for a chimney offers another level of safety for your home by protecting pets and children from the flames, as well as increasing the efficiency of your fireplace.
 Installing these doors yourself can help save on some of the cost of purchasing them.
 If you have an open, wood burning fireplace, it is wise to make an investment in a mesh screen to protect carpet and family members from the burning embers that are frequently shot out of the firebox.
 Some of the most modern doors are crafted beautifully and can really add character and charm to any living room.
 Since the fireplace is using less inside air from combustion with the doors closed, the doors increase your fireplace’s efficiency.